Phone scams and their tricks

 Debt collection scams are common among those with outstanding debt.
 The caller poses as a debt collector or representative from a law firm and pressures the victim to make an immediate payment on an outstanding debt.
 The scammer may aggressively push for payment via wire transfer, credit or debit cards or threaten legal action.
 Always verify the collection agency’s identity and never give payment information over the phone.

-Read also: How to Avoid Mobile Scams?
+Read also: How to Identify and Avoid Online Tax Scams

 3: Protecting Yourself from Phone Scams